ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 #include "secure-box.h"
 ```

-And then replace the `main` function with:
+Then replace the `main` function with:

 ```cpp
 /* ~/code/uvisor-example/source/main.cpp */